Upsets are a staple of March Madness, and there's no greater upset than a No. 16 seed beating a No. 1 seed.

 - March Madness betting sites

-How rare is it for a 16 seed to beat a 1 seed?
+How rare is it for a No. 16 seed to beat a No. 1 seed?

-The prevailing mindset among most college basketball junkies up until 2018 was that they would go their entire lives without witnessing a 16 seed upsetting a 1 seed.
-After all, 16 seeds were 0-135 heading into the UMBC vs. Virginia game.
+The prevailing mindset among most college basketball junkies up until 2018 was that they would go their entire lives without witnessing a No. 16 seed upset a No. 1 seed.
+After all, those 16-seeds were 0-135 heading into the UMBC vs. Virginia game.

 Prior to the UMBC upset of Virginia, the closest call in March Madness history came in 1989.
-Sixteen-seed Princeton lost to 1-seed Georgetown by just a point, 50-49.
-This was a Georgetown team that featured five future NBA players including Alonzo Mourning and Dikembe Mutombo.
+Princeton lost to top-seeded Georgetown by just a point, 50-49.
+This was a Georgetown team that featured five future NBA players, including Alonzo Mourning and Dikembe Mutombo.